 Brown House Museum

 This restored historical home built in 1850 is now a museum.
-Period furniture, artifact, exhibits of the county's history and way of life are on display.
+Period furniture, artifacts, exhibits of the county's history and way of life are on display.
 Many area residents' personal historical items can be seen.
 See a rare photo of Henry Wadsworth Longfellow and his personal signature on a penned letter to a Sandersville girl.

 In celebration of the Civil War Sesquicentennial, the Brown House Museum is showcasing an enlarged exhibit of Civil War items.
 Some items are unique and usually not seen in a museum.
 Personal articles, letters written home by soldiers and other significant Civil War items can be seen.